time ago, wearied by the glut of silly articles, books, and people

 Brief reference must be made to definitions of fascism offered in

-These “definitions” are typically lists of attributes deemed to be
+popular works intended for the mass market, typically lists of attributes deemed to be

 essential characteristics of fascism.
 Invariably

 distinguish fascism from simple

 Ensure that the people are secure in possession of their lives,